Defence of democracy and neutrality

 Swiss fortified and armed neutrality in World War II - symbol of resistance

 The tunnels inside the Alpine mountaintops at the Gotthard and in the Swiss Rhine Valley were started in 1940, when after the fall of France, Switzerland was entirely surrounded by the troops of fascist and nationalsocialist armies.
 Before then, Switzerland had expected the French army to rush to its aid in case of an attack by Nazi-Germany or Italy.
 By 1943, the fortifications in the mountains were armed and ready to shoot.
 The tunnels, barracks and shooting racks were finished in 1945 and remained in use by the Swiss army and top secret until 1998.
 During this summer, part of the fortifications underneath the mountain top overlooking the Gotthard passage were open to the public with expositions about General Guisan and the Swiss strategy of deterrence, armed and fortified neutrality of Switzerland during World War II.
-As the framework of world geopolitics has changed and new threats to Swiss security have arisen, awareness and remembrence of Swiss resistance during World War II is rising.
+As the framework of world geopolitics has changed and there are new threats to Swiss security, there should be more awareness and remembrence of Swiss resistance during World War II.
 Just recently, there were pictures in the newspapers of the current Chief Commander of the Swiss Defence forces wearing uniform and hat of General Guisan.

 |